vamsy679/PersonalityClassification/README.md

-Personality classification using twitter data.
-Bachelors Project
+Personality Classification of users using Twitter data.
+Classify users based on their interests, likes and shares.
+Useful when conducting background searches.
+Bachelors Project - Passed with high grade